nthuygia/GiaHuy/index.md

 ### Support or Contact

 Having trouble with Pages?
-Check out our [documentation](https://www.giahuy.net/about) or [contact support](https://www.giahuy.net/contact) and we’ll help you sort it out.
+Check out our [about](https://www.giahuy.net/about) or [contact](https://www.giahuy.net/contact) and we’ll help you sort it out.